Lorentzian Vacuum Transitions in Ho\v{r}ava-Lifshitz Gravity: Abstract

 \section{Abstract}

 The vacuum transition probabilities for a Friedmann-Lema\^itre-Robertson-Walker universe with positive curvature in Ho\v{r}ava-Lifshitz gravity in the presence of a scalar field potential in the Wentzel-Kramers-Brillouin approximation are studied.
 We use a general procedure to compute such transition probabilities using a Hamiltonian approach to the Wheeler-DeWitt equation presented in a previous work.
 We consider two situations of scalar fields, one in which the scalar field depends on all the spacetime variables and other in which the scalar field depends only on the time variable.
 In both cases analytic expressions for the vacuum transition probabilities are obtained and the infrared and ultraviolet limits are discussed for comparison with the result obtained by using general relativity.
 For the case in which the scalar field depends on all spacetime variables we obtain that in the infrared limit it is possible to obtain a similar behavior as in general relativity, however in the ultraviolet limit the behavior found is completely opposite.
+Some few comments about possible phenomenological implications of our results are given.
+One of them is a plausible resolution of the initial singularity.
 On the other hand for the case in which the scalar field depends only on the time variable, the behavior coincides with that of general relativity in both limits, although in the intermediate region the probability is slightly altered.
 1truecm